chivandikwa/gatsby-casper/src/content/test_builders.md

 While working with DTOs and entities, particularly those that are used throughout your domain and boundaries, you will find that they are required in a multitude of tests.
 A natural approach is to call the constructor of each when required and hydrate them with required setup.
 While this is very easy and straightforward there are a couple of challenges.
 There is always a caveat.

 To illustrate these challenges let us introduce an example of a simple domain object.
-Let's take a dummed down conceptual take at a financial trade position, that has an identifier and monetary values for fixed and float legs.
+Let's take a dumbed down conceptual take at a financial trade position, that has an identifier and monetary values for fixed and float legs.

-> Investopedia defines a positon as follows.
+> Investopedia defines a position as follows.
 A trade position is the amount of a security, commodity or currency which is owned by an individual, dealer, institution, or other fiscal entity.

 The TradePosition properties will be as follows: